CRVI/OpenCLIPP/README.md

 OpenCLIPP - OpenCL Integrated Performance Primitives
 =========================================================

-OpenCLIPP is a library providing image processing primitives implemented with OpenCL for fast execution on dedicated computing devices like GPUs.
+OpenCLIPP is a library providing processing primitives (image processing primitives in the first version) implemented with OpenCL for fast execution on dedicated computing devices like GPUs.

-It is designed to be simple to use and to have low overhead.
+It was designed to be simple to use and to have low overhead.

 Two interfaces are provided :

  - C Interface similar to the Intel IPP and NVIDIA NPP libraries
-      Useable by applications written in C or in any language that supports C libraries

  - C++ Interface
-      Useable by C++ applications

 Requirements
 ------------